 History United (HU) uses local history to encourage investment in the future of the Dan River Region and to build a strong collaborative network of organizations and individuals committed to positive change.
 The project was born in Danville three years ago, assisted by the Danville Regional Foundation, and over the next three years Virginia Humanities will serve as its institutional home.

 This is a proactive partnership and a joint effort to expand and enhance programs and networks that support a richer historical narrative and greater investment in the future of this area.
 The initiative’s programs are advised by a bi-state advisory council and coordinated by working groups, encouraging regional collaboration and building community trust through a greater understanding of shared history.

-With Virginia Humanities as an institutional home, History United works closely with a local Advisory Council and an on-site project coordinator in the Danville area to:
+With Virginia Humanities as an institutional home, History United works closely with a local Advisory Council and an on-site project director, project coordinator, and project historian in the Danville area to:

 - establish a network of cultural organizations in the region